getappbox/fastlane-plugin-appbox/README.md

     >{BUILD_VERSION} - For Build Version, and
     >{BUILD_NUMBER} - For Build Number.
 - `appbox_path` (Optional | String) - If you've setup AppBox in the different directory then you need to mention that here.
 Default is `/Applications/AppBox.app`
 - `keep_same_link` (Optional | Bool) - This feature will keep same short URL for all future build/IPA uploaded with same bundle identifier.
 If this option is enabled, you can also download the previous build with the same URL.
-Read more here - https://docs.getappbox.com/Features/keepsamelink/.
+Read more [here](https://docs.getappbox.com/Features/keepsamelink/).
 - `dropbox_folder_name` (Optional | String) - You can change the link by providing a Custom Dropbox Folder Name.
 By default folder name will be the application bundle identifier.
 So, AppBox will keep the same link for the IPA file available in the same folder.
-Read more here - https://docs.getappbox.com/Features/keepsamelink/.
+Read more [here](https://docs.getappbox.com/Features/keepsamelink/).

 ## 2. Demo Fastfile with a lane `gymbox` with Different Options